-- √ Verify that the outdoor unit is installed according to all instructions in this document. - √ Verify that the indoor unit is appropriate for use with the refrigerant listed on the outdoor unit.
-And that it has the proper design pressure for the outdoor unit equipment type. - √ Verify the indoor unit and thermostat have been installed in accordance with that equipment's instructions. - √ Verify line voltage power leads are securely connected and that both indoor and outdoor units are properly grounded.

-- √ Verify that the power supplied by branch circuits for both the indoor and outdoor equipment is: - · the proper voltage for the equipment, and - that the overcurrent protection device is properly sized, and - that the supply wiring is the correct gauge. - √ Verify that the low voltage and thermostat wiring are securely connected to the proper terminals for all equipment. - Verify that the low voltage transformer has been properly connected with that unit's instructions. - Verify that the refrigerant line-set has been properly routed between the units, connected appropriately, is properly secured and protected from damage, and that it has the correct piping insulation installed. - Verify that the refrigerant system and lines are leak free by inspection with a leak detector or the soap-bubble method. - Verify that any attached indoor ducting has been properly installed and sealed. - $\sqrt{}$ Verify that the indoor condensate drain line and trap are properly installed and functioning. - Verify that all removable panels have been re-installed, and all cabinet enclosures and fan quards are secure. - $\sqrt{}$ Verify that the air filters are clean and properly installed. - √ Verify that the thermostat is set to the stand-by, or off setting.
+- √ Verify that the outdoor unit is installed according to all instructions in this document. - √ Verify that the indoor unit is appropriate for use with the refrigerant listed on the outdoor unit and that it has the proper design pressure for the outdoor unit. - √ Verify that the indoor unit is appropriate for use with the refrigerant listed on the outdoor unit.
+And that it has the proper design pressure for the outdoor unit equipment type. - √ Verify the indoor unit and thermostat have been installed in accordance with that equipment's instructions. - √ Verify line voltage power leads are securely connected and that both indoor and outdoor units are properly grounded. - √ Verify that the power supplied by branch circuits for both the indoor and outdoor equipment is: - the proper voltage for the equipment, and - that the overcurrent protection device is properly sized, and - that the supply wiring is the correct gauge. - √ Verify that the low voltage and thermostat wiring are securely connected to the proper terminals for all equipment. - √ Verify that the low voltage transformer has been properly connected with that unit's instructions. - Verify that the refrigerant line-set has been properly routed between the units, connected appropriately, is properly secured and protected from damage, and that it has the correct piping insulation installed. - √ Verify that the refrigerant system and lines are leak free by inspection with a leak detector or the soap-bubble method. - Verify that any attached indoor ducting has been properly installed and sealed. - √ Verify that the indoor condensate drain line and trap are properly installed and functioning. - √ Verify that all removable panels have been re-installed, and all cabinet enclosures and fan guards are secure. - $\sqrt{}$ Verify that the air filters are clean and properly installed. - √ Verify that the thermostat is set to the stand-by, or off setting.
 And the fan switch is set to automatic or off.